“Curtis Bannister is the undisputed star of the show. He brings pathos and a deep amount of humanity to the role; he's a commanding performer”

 TimeOut Magazine

-In film and television, Curtis made his debut at the TRIBECA FILM FESTIVAL in the feature film “The Conductor”, Marquis on season 2 of the Apple TV+ series, DICKINSON, opposite Hailee Steinfeld, Reimers in season 6 of NBC’s CHICAGO FIRE, and season 2 of Netflix’ SURVIVAL OF THE THICKEST, opposite comedian Michelle Buteau.
+Curtis made his debut at the TRIBECA FILM FESTIVAL in the feature film “The Conductor”, can be seen as Marquis on season two of the Apple TV+ series, DICKINSON, Reimers on season six of NBC’s CHICAGO FIRE, and debuts as Enzo on season two of the Netflix comedy, SURVIVAL OF THE THICKEST, starring Michelle Buteau.
+Future projects include the film “A Talented Man” and performances in New York, Chicago, Washington DC, Indianapolis, Berlin, Paris, Lyon and Copenhagen.